zhangyics/EN_lancoPKU/README.md

 - ### [ChineseNER](https://github.com/lancopku/ChineseNER)

-  Code for “Cross-Domain and Semi-Supervised Named Entity Recognition in Chinese Social Media: A Unified Model”.[[pdf]](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=8411523).
+  Code for “[Cross-Domain and Semi-Supervised Named Entity Recognition in Chinese Social Media: A Unified Model](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=8411523)”.
 This work combines out-of-domain corpora and in-domain unannotated text to improve NER performance in social media.
 The unified model yields an obvious improvement over strong baselines.

 - ### [Multi-Order-LSTM](https://github.com/lancopku/Multi-Order-LSTM)

-  Code for “Does Higher Order LSTM Have Better Accuracy for Segmenting and Labeling Sequence Data?”[[pdf]](https://arxiv.org/pdf/1711.08231.pdf).
+  Code for “[Does Higher Order LSTM Have Better Accuracy for Segmenting and Labeling Sequence Data?](https://arxiv.org/pdf/1711.08231.pdf)”.
 This work combines low order and high order LSTMs together and considers longer distance dependencies of tags into consideration.
 The model is scalable to higher order models and especially performs well in recognizing long entities.

 - ### [Decode-CRF](https://github.com/lancopku/Decode-CRF)

-  Code for “Conditional Random Fields with Decode-based Learning: Simpler and Faster”[[pdf]](https://arxiv.org/pdf/1503.08381.pdf).
+  Code for “[Conditional Random Fields with Decode-based Learning: Simpler and Faster](https://arxiv.org/pdf/1503.08381.pdf)”.
 This work proposes a decode-based probabilistic online learning method, This method is with fast training, very simple to implement, with top accuracy, and with theoretical guarantees of convergence.

 ## Text Classification

 - ###  [SGM](https://github.com/lancopku/SGM)

-  Code for “SGM: Sequence Generation Model for Multi-label Classification”[[pdf]](https://arxiv.org/pdf/1806.04822.pdf).
+  Code for “[SGM: Sequence Generation Model for Multi-label Classification](https://arxiv.org/pdf/1806.04822.pdf)”.
 This work views the multi-label classification task as a sequence generation problem.
 The proposed methods not only capture the correlations between labels, but also select the most informative words automatically when predicting different labels.